 By MICK ROBERTS ©

-Our road trip took us westward, over the Great Dividing Range to pubs catering to farming communities, tourists, and coal miners.
+Our road trip in 2019 took us westward from Sydney, over the Great Dividing Range to pubs catering to farming communities, tourists, and coal miners.
 Our day-trip revealed that it takes all types of people to run country pubs.
 We talked to publicans who included a city couple, who had made the ‘tree-change’, a butcher, who has found contentment after suffering a life changing accident, and a grazier and engineer, who now runs the town pub.

 The first stop on our road trip was the quiet little town of Kandos, located on the Bylong Valley Way, boasting a population of just over 1,200 people.